-When my career as a chef came to an end and I moved back to South Dakota, the first of my three sons was born, and I purchased a German Wirehaired Pointer (GWP).
+When I moved back to South Dakota, the first of my three sons was born, and I purchased a German Wirehaired Pointer (GWP).
 I registered my dog with NAVHDA and AKC and joined NAVHDA in 1994.
 In 1998, I purchased another GWP who would go on to be one of the best dogs I ever hunted behind.
 He was part of our lives when my father and I leased 6,500 acres in central South Dakota.
 We were very fortunate in more ways than one during that time frame.
 Having a great dog, Ike, and a lot of great crop and grassland to hunt was unbelievable.

 We started our experience with Bourbonnais when we purchased our first in early 2017.
 We were lucky enough to have a breeder in our area that had been involved with Braque du Bourbonnais dating back to the early nineties and some of the first of the breed to make their way into the United States.
 My wife and I named that dog Pappy and he filled our desire to have a hunting dog and family companion.
 We were soon impressed with three things about our new dog: 1) the first being how easy it was to have him in our home; 2) next, his capacity to learn and to do it so quickly.
 It was the middle of winter in South Dakota so most of our potty-training was done with an ample supply of snow on the ground.
 When we introduced him to obedience training and taught him several tricks to keep it fun, he flew through all of this anxiously waiting for the next step and with the greatest of ease; and 3) finally, was his capacity to learn when we sent him to a trainer.
 He came home from the trainer a hunting machine.
 The dog had as much desire as any dog I had ever witnessed.
 It seemed that he held a point almost endlessly and he had a natural ability to quarter and stay close enough that he was very easy to hunt behind.
 He is now a hunting dynamo; yet still a calm, well-mannered gentleman in our house.
 He never misses a chance to spend the night watching a hockey game or riding around in the backseat of our pickup.